mriglab/GroMo-Plant-Growth-Modeling-with-Multiview-Images/README.md

 # Multi View Vision Transformer (MVVT) for Plant Age and Leaf Count Estimation

-This repository implements a Vision Transformer (ViT) model for estimating the age (in days) and the number of leaves of a plant using multi-view image data.
+This repository implements a Multi View Vision Transformer (MVVT) model for estimating the age (in days) and the number of leaves of a plant using multi-view image data.
 The model is trained using a dataset containing images of plants at different growth stages.
+A single model file has been created for both tasks: plant age estimation (model[1]) and leaf count prediction (model[0]), as both are trained on the same dataset.
 ## Features
 - Uses a **Vision Transformer (ViT)** for feature extraction and prediction.
 - Supports training with configurable hyperparameters.